 The Foundation also provides the community with a weekly pet food pantry to those in need.

 In recent years we have held 25 low cost spay and neuter clinics, resulting in over 1,000 cats being altered.
 Thus possibily preventing tens of thousands of cats filling local shelters and potentially being euthanized.
 We worked with Frankies Friends, and held 6 Low cost spay/neuter clinics per year.
 Unfortunately they no longer do mobile clinics.
 Alleycat now provides daily low cost Spay & Neuter services to our immediate area for cats and dogs.

 Trap Neuter Release

-We help control the population of feral and stray cats in the area through our extensive Trap, Neuter, Release program.
-In partnership with Community Cats, we catch local strays, get them spayed, neutered, and vaccinated, then release them to safe areas or make them available for adoption.
+We help control the population of feral and stray cats in the area utilizing a Trap, Neuter, Release program.
+Combining our efforts with Volunteer TNR cat experts, we catch local strays, spay or neuter and vaccinate.
+Then release these cats to safe areas or make available for adoption.

 To end euthanasia as a means of population control.
 To provide low cost services to reduce the numbers of unwanted litters.
 To unite animal welfare advocates in our community for even more impact for the animals.